What Do Our Positions Mean?

 Learn about the CFT philosophy

-The positions found in CFT legislative updates and reports are defined below.
+The positions found in CFT Legislative Updates and the Legislative Report are defined below.

 CFT agrees with the policy provisions, and will work to support the bill in the legislative process.

 CFT does not support the bill, and will work to defeat the bill in the legislative process.